-1) Country or region of specialization: four electives from humanities and social sciences;

-2) Globalization and Sustainability: four electives from humanities and social sciences;

-3) Security Studies: POSC 281 and three electives from Divisions I, II or III
+- 1) Country or region of specialization: four electives - 2) Globalization and Sustainability: four electives - 3) Security Studies: POSC 281 and three electives

 A list of courses will be posted regularly and updated on the International Studies webpage.
 The four electives must come from at least two departments.